Rumpel78/StaticFileServer/README.md

     ports:
       - 80:80
     environment:
+      - ASPNETCORE_BASEPATH=/myBasePath
-      - BASEPATH=/myBasePath
+      - ASPNETCORE_SPA=true
-      - SPA_APPLICATION=true
+      - ASPNETCORE_INDEX=index.html
 ```

-`BASEPATH` sets the application base path, default is the domain root
+- `ASPNETCORE_BASEPATH` sets the application base path, default is the domain root
-`SPA_APPLICATION` determines wether to server `index.html` if no static file was found, instead of a 404 error.
+- `ASPNETCORE_SPA` determines wether to server the index file if no static file was found, instead of a 404 error.
 Useful for single-page-applications.
 Defaults to true.

-Change the basepath according to your wishes.
-If you dont need a basepath, just remove the variable or keep it empty, don't add a trailing slash
+- `ASPNETCORE_INDEX` defines the the index file to search in case of `ASPNETCORE_SPA` is set to true.
+Default is `index.html`

+You can omit all environment variables and use the default values (basepath is root, server index.html in case of 404 not found)

 ### Why I built this image